w3c/wai-curricula/content/foundation/getting-started-with-accessibility.md

 Courses based on this module should:

-* Introduces different strategies on how to plan, apply, manage, and sustain accessibility.
+* introduces different strategies on how to plan, apply, manage, and sustain accessibility
-* Introduces roles and responsibilities related to implementing accessibility.
+* introduces roles and responsibilities related to implementing accessibility

 ## Learning Outcomes for Module

 Students should be able to:

-* Explain different organizational strategies to plan and manage accessibility.
+* explain different organizational strategies to plan and manage accessibility
-* Describe how to develop accessibility policies for organizations and statements for products.
+* describe how to develop accessibility policies for organizations and statements for products
-* Describe ways to explore the accessibility environment in organizations.
+* describe ways to explore the accessibility environment in organizations
-* Distinguish different roles and responsibilities for applying accessibility.
+* distinguish different roles and responsibilities for applying accessibility
-* Explain how to start addressing accessibility in an existing project.
+* explain how to start addressing accessibility in an existing project

 ## Competencies